-It must be said however, that the undoubted highlight of our year living in Canada was being able to explore the wonderful landscapes that the country has to offer.
-Lake Louise is home to some of the best hikes in Banff National Park, and we found ourselves hiking pretty much every weekend throughout the summer.
+It must be said, however, that the undoubted highlight of our year living in Canada was being able to explore the wonderful landscapes that the country has to offer.

 If you love the outdoors, then Canada is certainly a country you should consider visiting.

 Read: All the reasons to move to Canada

 Here are some of our tips if you are planning to move to Canada

 - Securing a working holiday visa is a lengthy and laborious process – start the application process as early as possible so you aren’t rushing to have everything completed in time